 Here’s what you need to know about the Chase Sapphire Preferred (as always, see the full card agreement for all the fine print).

 Rewards Details: Cardholders earn double points for all travel and dining charges, and one point per dollar spent on all other purchases.
-Points are earned in Chase’s Ultimate Rewards program, which can be transferred at a 1:1 ratio to 7 different airline partners (British Airways, Flying Blue, Korean, Singapore, Southwest, United and Virgin Atlantic), four different hotel programs (Hyatt, IHG, Marriott and Ritz-Carlton), as well as Amtrak Guest Rewards.
+Points are earned in Chase’s Ultimate Rewards program, which can be transferred at a 1:1 ratio to 7 different airline partners (British Airways, Flying Blue, Korean, Singapore, Southwest, United and Virgin Atlantic) and four different hotel programs (Hyatt, IHG, Marriott and Ritz-Carlton),.

 Cardholders can also redeem points directly for travel reservations through the Ultimate Rewards travel portal at a rate of 1.25 cents per point.
 Finally, there are a variety of other rewards offered — including gift cards, merchandise and cash back, at a rate of one cent per point.
 There are no foreign transaction fees.